 What is credit utilization?

-Credit utilization is simply how much credit you have and how much of it you’re using.
-Credit utilization is usually shown as a percentage - it’s the credit balance you're using in relation to your total available credit.
+Credit utilization is simply how much credit you have and how much of it you're using.
+It's the credit balance you're using in relation to your total available credit, shown as a percentage.

-Lenders of all kinds use credit utilization to determine whether or not to extend credit to you, it’s a big factor in calculating your credit score.
-Whether you’re shopping for a new credit card, looking for a mortgage, or buying a car, your credit utilization is an important factor.
+Lenders of all kinds use credit utilization to determine whether or not to extend credit to you.
+It's also a big factor in calculating your credit score.
+Whether you're shopping for a new credit card, looking for a mortgage, or buying a car, your credit utilization is an important factor.

 How to calculate your credit utilization ratio